-After visiting the Rezzed expo in April, my other-half pointed out how many more narrative games were on display on the show floor than in previous years.
-It then struck me that many of these had cast the player in the role of a male detective trying to solve some mysterious or vaguely-supernatural case related to a murder or missing person.
+After visiting the Rezzed expo in April, my other-half pointed out how many more narrative games were on display than in previous years.
+It then struck me that many of these had cast the player in the role of a male detective.
 What was this new obsession with investigating the unknown, upholding the law and bringing wrongdoers to justice?

 Not that I was complaining though, because I really enjoy investigative titles where it’s necessary to interrogate suspects and seek out clues to get to the truth.
 There were a number which caught my eye at Rezzed with one of my favourites being Lamplight City by Grundislav Games.
 It stood out for several reasons, not least because it was being developed by the creator of Shardlight and was set in an alternative steampunk-ish ‘Victorian’ past; the fact you could move on if a case seemed unsolvable, with the story adapting to your choices, was intriguing.

 The title takes place in 1844 and although it seems like the city is a beacon of progress and advancement in the New World, it rests upon foundations of poverty, class struggle and crime.
 These shadowy corners of Lamplight City are part of the territory for private investigator Miles Fordham.
 But with the murder of his partner Bill Leger unsolved and his grip on sanity slowly loosening, can he find justice for his clients and track down the killer before his entire world falls apart?